AnyChart/docs.anychart.com/Common_Settings/Labels.md

 };
 ```

-Settings for the tooltip in the sample below were applied using themes.
-Click "launch in playground" to see how settings for tooltip can be applied using AnyChart themes.
+Settings for the labels in the sample below are applied using themes.
+Click "launch in playground" to see how settings for labels can be applied using AnyChart themes.

-{sample}CS\_Labels\_21{sample}
+{sample}CS\_Labels\_08{sample}